Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 Then actively capture frames in the business code:

-In this set, what must be explicitly configured is:
+In this set, the configurations that must be explicitly set are:

 sessionReplaySampleRatereplayCanvasEnabled